-Effective communication between school and home is vital to the successful academic, social, and emotional wellbeing of all students.
+Effective communication between school and home is vital to the successful academic, social, and emotional well-being of all students.
 MICS will communicate often and by a variety of means in an effort to keep parents informed of the happenings at school and the growth of the students.
 The following are samples of methods of communication used by MICS:

-Middle School Student Planners
+Student Planners

-MICS student planners are a required component of each 6^{th-}8th grade student's school materials.
-These planners assist the student with organization and facilitate communication between the parents and teacher regarding homework assignments, future tests and quizzes, and other relevant academic information.
+MICS student planners are required for all elementary students.
+These planners facilitate communication between parents and teachers regarding homework assignments, future tests and quizzes, and other relevant academic information.